Facts About ERHC

 ERHC Energy has entered into relationships with other oil and gas companies that have the technical and financial resources to work in deep water.
 These strategic relationships are designed to assist ERHC in realizing the full value of its assets in the JDZ.

-JDZ Block 2 - ERHC has a participation agreement with Sinopec International Petroleum Exploration and Production Corporation Nigeria, and Addax Energy Nigeria Limited
+JDZ Block 2 - ERHC has a participation agreement with Sinopec International Petroleum Exploration and Production Corporation Nigeria, and Addax Energy Nigeria Limited.

 JDZ Block 3 - ERHC has a participation agreement with Addax Petroleum Resources Nigeria Limited.

-- Addax received a 15 percent participating interest in Block 3 of the JDZ, leaving ERHC a 10 percent participating interest in Block 3.
+Addax received a 15 percent participating interest in Block 3 of the JDZ, leaving ERHC a 10 percent participating interest in Block 3.

-- Under the agreement, Addax will pay all of ERHC's future costs in respect of all petroleum operations in Block 3.
+Under the agreement, Addax will pay all of ERHC's future costs in respect of all petroleum operations in Block 3.

-- ERHC has agreed to pay Addax up to 100 percent of the allocation of cost oil plus up to 50 percent of the allocation of profit oil until all carried costs are recovered, subject to certain conditions.
+ERHC agreed to pay Addax up to 100 percent of the allocation of cost oil plus up to 50 percent of the allocation of profit oil until all carried costs are recovered, subject to certain conditions.

-- Addax Petroleum drilled the Lemba-1 well in October/November 2009.
+Addax Petroleum drilled the Lemba-1 well in October/November 2009.

 JDZ Block 4 - ERHC has a participation agreement with Addax Petroleum (Nigeria Offshore 2) Limited.

-- Addax received a 40.5 percent participating interest in Block 4 (Addax has since acquired an additional five percent interest), leaving a 19.5 percent participating interest in Block 4 to ERHC.
+Addax received a 40.5 percent participating interest in Block 4 (Addax has since acquired an additional five percent interest), leaving a 19.5 percent participating interest in Block 4 to ERHC.

-- Under the participation agreement, ERHC will support Addax as operator, and Addax will pay all of ERHC's future costs in respect of all petroleum operations in Block 4.
+Under the participation agreement, ERHC will support Addax as operator, and Addax will pay all of ERHC's future costs in respect of all petroleum operations in Block 4.

-- ERHC has agreed to pay Addax up to 100 percent of the allocation of cost oil plus up to 50 percent of the allocation of profit oil until all carried costs are recovered, subject to certain conditions.
+ERHC agreed to pay Addax up to 100 percent of the allocation of cost oil plus up to 50 percent of the allocation of profit oil until all carried costs are recovered, subject to certain conditions.

-- Exploratory drilling of the Kina well commenced in August 2009, followed by the Malanza-1 well in November and Oki East well in December.
+Exploratory drilling of the Kina well commenced in August 2009, followed by the Malanza-1 well in November and Oki East well in December.

 Cautionary Note to U.S. Investors - The United States Securities and Exchange Commission permits oil and gas companies, in their filings with the SEC, to disclose only proved reserves that a company has demonstrated by actual production or conclusive formation tests to be economically and legally producible under existing economic and operating conditions.
 We use certain terms on this Web site, such as "recoverable reserves potential," that the SEC's guidelines generally prohibit us from including in filings with the SEC.
 U.S. Investors are urged to consider closely the disclosure in our Form 10-K. You may review our filing with the SEC here.